arni-magnusson/makeit/README.md

 makeit
 =====

-The makeit package provides a simple make-like utility to run R scripts if needed, based on last modified time.
+A simple make-like utility to run R scripts if needed, based on last modified time.

+Implemented in base R with no additional software requirements, organizational overhead, or structural requirements.

+In short: run an R script if underlying files have changed, otherwise do nothing.

 Installation
 ------------

-The package can be installed from CRAN using the `install.packages` command:
+The package can be installed from [CRAN](https://cran.r-project.org/package=makeit) using the `install.packages`
+command:

 ```R
 install.packages("makeit")